vbd/Fieldnotes/insights_and_experiences.md

 - mix of methods and frameworks
 - if possible within the project pick what works best for you and your time.
 Can be a mix of different methods/frameworks and so on.

+## Becoming a senior software engineer
+[Path to Senior Engineer handbook](https://github.com/jordan-cutler/path-to-senior-engineer-handbook) This repo has all the resources you need to reach Senior Software Engineer!

+More todo.

 TODO:
 ## Finding and fixing bugs / technical debt